 You'll also need a top layer like a 3/4 Sleeve Cardigan in case of overactive air conditioning and places of worship that don't allow bare arms.

 As always, black pants can also function as an LBD.
 Palazzo Pants are particularly good for this.

 If you're in the immediate family, you may choose to wear white either by itself or along with black in a Print.
 It conveys a striking serenity.
 Some cultures and religions actually prefer white for funerals, so if you're attending a Buddhist funeral go with white.

 You've got some wiggle room, especially when attending wakes, visitations, shivas - pretty much any event not held in a place of worship.
 Darker colors are your friend here.
-Coffee is an excellent choice.
-Navy or Marine Blue would also work well.
+Dark Chocolate is an excellent choice, as are Cool Gray and Charcoal.
+Navy or French Blue would also work well.

 The First 3 Letters of Funeral are FUN

 Which is why my husband's uncle requested door prizes for his funeral.
 (They were a big hit.)
 If you're asked to wear Red (like at Jim Henson's funeral), just do it - even if red isn't your color.
 If they requested Hawaiian Shirts, go with it.
 This isn't about you.
 If the deceased didn't want you dressing somberly, then roll with it.
 But only do this when requested.

 I know.
 You're thinking, "yeah, I should totally get a funeral-appropriate outfit right after I get on with everything else I need to do."
 Just get it over with now and you won't have to worry about it later.
 These pieces can be mixed and matched for plenty of situations, so they won't be just for funerals.